awinterstein/website/content/projects/navigated-implantation-of-radio-therapy-markers.md

 +++
-title = "Navigated Implantation of Radiation Therarpy Markers" description = "Development of a system for marker implementation during cancer surgeries." date = 2014-07-31
+title = "Navigated Implantation of Radiation Therapy Markers" description = "Development of a system for marker implementation during cancer surgeries." date = 2014-07-31